 Odisha doesn't need new law to deal with NBFIs: Govt

-Bhubaneswar: Ruling out any new legislation to curb cheating of small investors in Odisha, Finance Minister Prasanna Acharya today said the 2011 Bill which was awaiting Presidential assent was sufficient to deal with the situation.
+Bhubaneswar: Ruling out any new legislation to curb cheating of small investors in Odisha, Finance Minister Prasanna Acharya on Wednesday said the 2011 Bill which was awaiting Presidential assent was sufficient to deal with the situation.

 Acharya was responding to the demand by opposition Congress for bringing a new legislation on the lines of West Bengal to deal with duping of investors by non-banking financial institutions (NBFIs) following the Saradha chitfund scam.